Type Systems for Software Developers: One Tool, Four Ways

 1. One spec, four type disciplines

-This is a point-in-time note to get up to speed — not on proofs, on types.
+This is a point-in-time note to get up to speed – not on proofs, on types.
 The question is narrow: what does a more expressive type system buy a working programmer?
-The cleanest way to answer it is not a textbook but a controlled experiment we already ran.
+The four implementations already exist.
+They are the evidence.

 The transform tool is one spec – a reversible codec pipeline, where the URL is the sole source of truth (reversible pipeline transforms).
 It has been rebuilt from that one spec four times, each in a language with a different type discipline: